-- The profile pic is of someone who, quite obviously, isn’t of themself.
+- The profile pic is of someone who, quite obviously, isn’t of themselves.
 (Twitter isn’t a costume party and they’re not that hot in real life.)

 - The profile pic is eerily similar to (or an exact duplicate of) dozens of other bots I’ve seen.
-(How about some originality dufus-bot?)
+(How about some originality you dufus-bots?)

 - There’s a non-descriptive Twitter handle like @bootyspleen (WTH?)

 - There’s a too-descriptive Twitter handle like @bootyspleen_xxx (just say no!)

 - There’s a Company Twitter account with zero personalty behind the corporate tweets.
 I want to engage, not be a recipient of constant PR, ads, MLM, +1 This or Like That, Vote for Me, Check out our videos! or pushy sales-blather.